angelcervera/sbt-multimodule-template/README.md

 ### JFrog.

 The first step it to create two repositories:
-1. A local repository for Snapshots repository, in our example, called *simplexspatial-snapshots*.
+1. A local repository for Snapshots, in our example, called *simplexspatial-snapshots*.
-2. A release repository, in our case called *simplexspatial*.
-This repository is going to point to our maven central repository.
+2. A local repository for releases, in our case called *simplexspatial*.

 This step has been integrated as part of the release process, so manual launch is not necessary.